 “Expect great things from God; attempt great things for God!”
-This was William Carey’s admonition as he encouraged believers to be a part of fulfilling the Great Commission in the late 1700s.
-Carey, a Baptist leader from England, held a conviction for overseas missions, and is considered the father of modern missions.
+As recounted by Christianity Today, this was William Carey’s admonition as he encouraged believers to be part of fulfilling the Great Commission in the late 1700s.
+Carey, a Baptist leader from England, held a conviction for overseas missions and is today considered the father of modern missions.

-Carey was influenced by the Moravian Movement, and in 1792 established a missions society.
+Carey was influenced by the Moravian Movement, and in 1792, he established a missions society.
 Eventually, Carey moved his family to India as missionaries.
-After initially underestimating the challenge, Carey saw someone come to accept Jesus seven years later.
-Carey spent 41 years in India, and during that time was a part of translating the Bible into all six of India’s major languages.
-His missions movement is credited with seeing 700 converts throughout the nation of India, while his influence of valuing overseas missions continues today.
+After initially underestimating the challenge, Carey waited seven years until he first saw someone come to accept Jesus.
+Carey spent 41 years in India, during which he was part of translating the Bible into all six of India’s major languages.
+His missions movement is credited with seeing 700 converts throughout the nation of India, and his emphasis on the value of overseas missions continues today.